jgcasta/MetoriteDetector/README.md

 With this app you can detect magnetic from a suspected meteorite and this will give you an approximate classification.

-Once you fullfill form data, you can send them to the GUAIX suspected meteorite database .
+Once you fullfill form data, you can send them to the GUAIX suspected meteorite database.